Get free daily email updates

 Distinguished University Professor of Public Administration and Political Science University of South Florida

-She served as Chair of the Florida Elections Commission from 1999 to 2003 and helped the Collins Center For Public Policy, Inc. draft Florida’s Help America Vote Act state plan (voter, election official, and poll worker education section) required by Congress to quality for federal funding under the Help America Vote Act.
+She served as Chair of the Florida Elections Commission from 1999 to 2003 and helped the Collins Center For Public Policy, Inc. draft Florida’s Help America Vote Act state plan (voter, election official, and poll worker education section) required by Congress to qualify for federal funding under the Help America Vote Act.
 She also served as an advisor to the Florida Division of Elections on the development of its statewide poll worker training manual.
 In 2008, MacManus was appointed by the U.S. Election Assistance Commission to two working groups: the Election Management Guidelines Development Working Group on Elderly and Disabled Voters in Long-Term Care Facilities and the Working Group on Media and Public Relations.

 MacManus was a Fulbright Research Scholar at Yonsei University, Seoul, Korea, in 1989, received USF’s Distinguished Research Scholar Award in 1991, and was honored as the Phi Kappa Phi Honor Society’s USF Artist/Scholar in 1997 and designated as a Distinguished University Professor in 1999.
 She received the first biennial Diane Blair award for “Outstanding Achievement in Politics and Government” from the Southern Political Science Association in 2001.
-In March, 2002, the Florida Political Science Association gave her its Manning Dauer Distinguished Florida Political Science Award.
+In March 2002, the Florida Political Science Association gave her its Manning Dauer Distinguished Florida Political Science Award.
 She has been a Reubin O’D. Askew Fellow of the Florida Institute of Government since 1995.

 Columns